Glendale Heights, Illinois: Schools

-District 41 has four elementary schools, Abraham Lincoln, Benjamin Franklin, Churchill and Forest Glen.
+District 41 has four elementary schools: Abraham Lincoln, Benjamin Franklin, Churchill and Forest Glen.
 Students that live in Glendale Heights within the boundaries of District 41 attend Abraham Lincoln.
 Hadley Junior High is the fifth school, and it is a separate facility for students enrolled sixth, seventh and eighth grades.
 District 41 serves parts of Carol Stream, Glendale Heights, Glen Ellyn, Lombard and Wheaton.
 Students that live in Glendale Heights within the boundaries of District 41 feed into Glenbard West High School.

+Transportation

+Pace provides bus service on Routes 711 and 715 connecting Glendale Heights to Wheaton and other destinations.